310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Chiaki %}
 Then why are you crying?
 Anzu, Sengoku, please give me a full report of what happened!

 I’m so sorry!
-It’s all my fault for neglecting you guys all this time!
+It’s all my fault for neglecting you guys this whole time!

 However, I truly believed that you would be able to overcome any and all difficulties by yourselves!
 {% endbubble %}

 {% bubble Tetora awkward %}
-Well… This must be a disappointin’ sight then, I’m sorry.
+Well… This must be a disappointin’ sight then.
+I’m sorry.

-The situation is very simple.
+The situation is real simple.
 Anzu-Anego asked me if we, Ryuseitai, were gonna participate in Repayment Festival.

 But to be honest, I thought we wouldn’t be able to.